- 1 Cup Gluten Free 1-to-1 Flour Blend I use Bob's Red Mill

-2 Tbsp Sugar
+- 2 Tablespoon Sugar

-Preheat oven to 400 degrees.
+- Preheat oven to 400 degrees.
 Line muffin tin with paper cups and spray with non-stick spray.
 This will yield 6 regular size muffins.

-Place chopped berries into a blender or food processor and puree.
-Add berry puree and 2 Tbsp sugar into a small pot.
+- Place chopped berries into a blender or food processor and puree.
+Add berry puree and 2 tablespoon sugar into a small pot.
 Cook over medium heat until simmering, stirring occasionally.
 Once simmering, cook for 5-7 minutes stirring constantly to avoid scorching.
 The strawberry sauce should thicken, but will not be as thick as jam.
 Remove from heat and set aside to cool while you mix remaining ingredients.

-In a large bowl, combine flour, baking powder, salt and 1/2 C sugar.
+- In a large bowl, combine flour, baking powder, salt and ½ C sugar.
 Stir well.

-In a small bowl, crack the egg and whisk until sudsy.
+- In a small bowl, crack the egg and whisk until sudsy.
 Whisk in the olive oil and milk.
 Add in the nut butter and whisk until well combined.
 Pour the wet mixture into the dry and fold together with a spatula, 15-20 strokes.

-Place into preheated oven.
+- Place into preheated oven.
 Cook for 2 minutes at 400 degrees, then reduce temperature to 375 degrees.
 Cook an additional 25-27 minutes.
 Muffins will be done when tops spring back when gently poked.
 Remove from oven to cooling rack.